Eldritch Instinct System Reference Document (v0.5)

 Getting Better

-Self-help: When a PC spends time with one of their bonds, make a WIL save.
+Self-help: When you spend time with one of your bonds, make a WIL save.
 On a success, remove a Broken notch.
-Otherwise, they lose their bond.
-If they spend time with their key connection and roll a Critical Fail, they lose their bond and gain a Broken notch.
+Otherwise, lose your bond.
+On a critical fail, lose your bond and gain a Broken notch.

-Cover traces: Once per session, if a PC suppresses knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch.
-Severe trauma might require more drastic measures.
+Cover traces: Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.

 Mythos Knowledge

-Players may try to roll under their PC’s Mythos Knowledge to see if their character knows anything about a creature, artifact, organization or something else Mythos-related.
-A PC cannot have more Mythos knowledge than 10 times their number of Hardened notches.
+The player with the most Mythos Knowledge (MK) may try to roll 1d100 under or equal to their MK score to see whether their character knows anything about a creature, artifact, organization or something else Mythos-related.

 Tomes

-PCs can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in foreign languages and often provide only a partial or inaccurate understanding of the Mythos.
+You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in foreign languages and often provide only a partial or inaccurate understanding of the Mythos.
 An initial reading takes 2d6 hours and allows the reader to get an overview of the knowledge that is contained in the tome.
-The reader must make a Fortitude save and may then increase their Mythos knowledge by half of the tome’s Mythos Rating.
+The reader gains Insight equal to the tome’s Mythos Rating.

-Further study of the tome takes 2d6 days, and after another Fortitude save, the PC increases their Mythos knowledge by the tome’s full Mythos rating.
-A PC may study each tome at most 4 times.
+Further study of the tome takes 2d6 days, after which you may increase your MK by the tome’s Mythos rating.
+You may study each tome at most 4 times.
+Every time, though, you must gain a Broken notch.

 Spells